OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/articles/batch/batch-dotnet-get-started.md

     }
     catch (BatchException be)
     {
-        // Swallow the specific error code PoolExists since that is expected if the pool already exists if (be.RequestInformation?.BatchError != null && be.RequestInformation.BatchError.Code == BatchErrorCodeStrings.PoolExists)
+        // Swallow hello specific error code PoolExists since that is expected if hello pool already exists if (be.RequestInformation?.BatchError != null && be.RequestInformation.BatchError.Code == BatchErrorCodeStrings.PoolExists)
         {
-            Console.WriteLine("The pool {0} already existed when we tried to create it", poolId);
+            Console.WriteLine("hello pool {0} already existed when we tried toocreate it", poolId);
         }
         else
         {